fluxcd/kustomize-controller/docs/spec/v1alpha1/kustomization.md

 > **Note** that the source should contain the kustomization.yaml and all the
 > Kubernetes manifests and configuration files referenced in the kustomization.yaml.
-> If your repository contains only plain manifests, then you should enable kustomization.yaml generation.
+> If your repository contains only plain manifests, then a kustomization.yaml will be automatically generated.

 ## Generate kustomization.yaml